Analysis Of An Aluminum Zinc Alloy

 Transmission Electron Microscopy (TEM)

 TEM provides even higher resolution than SEM and can be used to examine the microstructure at the nanometer scale.
-In TEM, a beam of electrons is transmitted through a thin sample.
+Still, in TEM, a beam of electrons is transmitted through a thin sample.
 The electrons interact with the sample, and the transmitted electrons are used to create an image of the microstructure.

 Advantages of TEM: